carriercomm/contracts/agreements/general.md

 1. ### Parties

-    1. This agreement is between The Dextrous Web Ltd, a company registered in England and Wales under number 6617101, trading as "OKF", and the organisation or person specified on the order summary accompanying this document.
+    1. This agreement is between the Open Knowledge Foundation, a company registered in England and Wales under number 05133759, trading as "OKF", and the organisation or person specified on the order summary accompanying this document.